dnanexus/dxCompiler/doc/ExpertOptions.md

 }
 ```

-will override the default task timeout and `dx_timeout` in the runtime section of tasks `Add` and `Inc`.
-It will also provide `UPLOAD` instead of `VIEW` project access to `Inc`.
+The above specification will override the default task timeout and `dx_timeout` in the runtime section of tasks `Add` and `Inc`.
+It will also
+provide `UPLOAD` instead of `VIEW` project access to `Inc`.

-You are also able to specify metadata for tasks in the `defaultTaskDxAttributes` and `perTaskDxAttributes` sections, including adding citation or license information.
-The full set of recognized attributes is listed in [task meta](#meta-section) with snake_case fields converted to camelCase to agree with [dxapp.json](https://documentation.dnanexus.com/developer/apps/app-metadata) syntax (e.g.  `developer_notes` and `open_source` meta attributes are specified as `developerNotes` and `openSource` in `extras.json`).
+You are also able to specify metadata for tasks in the `defaultTaskDxAttributes` and `perTaskDxAttributes` sections,
+including adding citation or license information.
+The full set of recognized attributes is listed in [task meta](#meta-section)
+with snake_case fields converted to camelCase to agree with [dxapp.json](https://documentation.dnanexus.com/developer/apps/app-metadata) syntax (e.g.  `developer_notes` and
+`open_source` meta attributes are specified as `developerNotes` and `openSource` in `extras.json`).

 For example: